 Instructions

-- Preheat the oven to 350°F (175°C) and grease a 9-inch loaf pan or bundt pan.
+- Preheat oven to 350°F and grease loaf or bundt pan.